 Tripura govt to distribute nutrition kits to pregnant, lactating women

-As part of its efforts to fight malnutrition and maternal mortality, the Tripura government has launched a scheme -- Mukhyamantri Matru Pushti Uphaar under which it would provide nutrition kits, containing ghee, jaggery among other items, to pregnant and lactating women.
-Announcing the scheme, state Minister for Social Welfare and Social Education Santana Chakma said at least 40,000 women would benefit from the kits, costing Rs 500 each.
+As part of its efforts to fight malnutrition and maternal mortality, the Tripura government has launched a scheme -- Mukhyamantri Matru Pushti Uphaar -- under which it would provide nutrition kits for free to pregnant and lactating women.
+Announcing the scheme, state Minister for Social Welfare and Social Education Santana Chakma said at least 40,000 women would benefit from the kits, each worth Rs 500.

 The state government is expected to incur an expenditure of Rs 8 crore every year for the initiative, the minister said on Wednesday.
 "Many pregnant women and infants in our state suffer from malnutrition.
 We need to fight this menace.
-Under the new scheme, nutrition kits containing food items, such as peanuts, soya beans, mixed pulses, jaggery, and ghee, would be distributed to pregnant and lactating women," she said.
+Under the new scheme, nutrition kits containing food items, such as peanut, soya bean, mixed pulses, jaggery and ghee, would be distributed to pregnant and lactating women," she said.

 - READ MORE ON: